New York Sports Betting

 PrizePicks New York

-PrizePicks is a good DFS choice for New York sports bettors looking for an alternative betting option.
+PrizePicks is a great DFS choice for New York sports bettors looking for an alternative betting option.
 PrizePicks sets daily over/under totals for players based on their sport for users to bet against.
 Instead of competing against other players on the app, users are betting on individual players to hit an over/under total in their total fantasy score for a particular game.
-The Action Network has an exclusive sign-up offer to get you gaming: use PrizePicks for an instant $100 deposit match.

 Action Network Score

 9.4/10.
-See our PrizePicks review for more in-depth information about PrizePicks and step-by-step instructions on how to sign up.
+See our PrizePicks Promo Code and review for more in-depth information and step-by-step instructions on how to sign up.

 Category Star Rating Bonuses & Promotions Mobile App & Website Registering & Cashiering Betting Options PrizePicks vs Other Sportsbooks

 More on the Best Sports Betting Apps in New York